Does water boil at lower temperature at higher altitudes?

 Does water boil faster in Colorado?

-READ: What is the interior of the aircraft?
+READ: What is the key feature of schizoid personality disorder?

 For example, at mile-high Denver (elevation 5,280 feet), water boils at about 202 degrees.
 Because water boils at a lower temperature at higher elevations, water comes to a boil faster, but a longer boiling time is needed to cook food.